MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

 * The first place (lines 2 - 7) will be applied to *all* samples, libraries, and lanes in this target, unless subsequently overridden.
 In this example, we have set a new pair of adapter sequences, which we wish to use for these data.

-* The second place (lines 10 - 14) are applied to the sample 'MySample' that we have included in this target, and consequently applies to all libraries specified for this sample ('ACGATA', 'GCTCTG', and 'TGCTCA').
+* The second place (lines 10 - 14) are applied to the sample `MySample` that we have included in this target, and consequently applies to all libraries specified for this sample (`ACGATA`, `GCTCTG`, and `TGCTCA`).
 In most cases you will only have a single sample, and so it will not make a difference whether or not you override options for the entire target (e.g. lines 3 - 8), or just for that sample (e.g. lines 11-15).

 * Finally, the third place (lines 20 - 23) demonstrate how options can be overridden for a particular library.
-In this example, we have chosen to override an option (for this library only!) we previously overrode for that sample (the 'QualityOffset' option).
+In this example, we have chosen to override an option (for this library only!) we previously overrode for that sample (the `QualityOffset` option).

 .. note:: It currently not possible to override options for a single lane, it is only possible to override options for all lanes in a library.